ghdl/ghdl-cosim/doc/vhpidirect/examples/shared.rst

   VHPIDIRECT {
     global:
       ghdl_main;
     local:
       *;
   };

 * [**EXPERIMENTAL** :ghdlsharp:`1184`] Alternatively, :option:`-shared` removes the version script.
+.. * [**EXPERIMENTAL** :ghdlsharp:`1184`] As of commit `095190f <https://github.com/ghdl/ghdl/commit/095190fbeeb05c746275947167dcbef5a22f7df5>`_, elaboration flag :option:`-shared` replaces the :option:`--version-script` option.
+It causes elaboration to produce a shared object file named after the primary entity.
+Exposure of the GHDL symbols is still needed.

-* If the shared library is built with :option:`--bind` and :option:`--list-link`, the output from the later can be filtered with tools such as ``sed`` in order to remove the default version script, and make all symbols visible by default.
+* If the shared library is built with :option:`--bind` and :option:`--list-link`, the output from the later can be filtered with tools such as ``sed`` in order to remove the default version script (accomplished in :ghdlsharp:`640`), and make all symbols visible by default.
 It is also possible to pass an additional script.
 See description of :option:`--list-link` for further details.

 ..
 HINT::
   When GHDL is configured with ``--default-pic`` explicitly, it uses it implicitly when executing any :option:`-a`, :option:`-e` or :option:`-r` command.
 Hence, it is not required to provide these arguments (fPIC/PIE) to GHDL.
 However, these might need to be provided when building C sources with GCC.
 Otherwise linker errors such as the following are produced: